 Take a hike

 Find your nearest big hill, put the baby in a rucksack or sling, get your walking shoes on and clear your head in the most effective way there is, by getting your body moving.
-It should be sparsely populated enough to tick the self-isolating box but if you do see anyone else, stay at least six feet away from them.
+It should be sparsely populated enough to tick the social distancing box but if you do see anyone else, keep a good distance from them.

 That exercise bike that’s been left untouched in the loft for years?
 Now’s probably the time to dig it out.
 If not, use what else you have: those extra tins in the cupboard would be perfect as handheld weights (and baby meals from the cupboard).
 And if you’re serious about getting fit indoors, you can pick up some new equipment like skipping ropes and yoga mats pretty cheaply and have it delivered to the door too.